The Red-Eared Slider is one of the most popular pet turtles around.

 |Price||$20 to $50|

-You can get a Slider from a pet store, breeder, large-scale dealer or rescue organization.
+You can get a Slider from pet stores, breeders, large-scale dealers, or rescue organizations.
 Generally, breeders will be the most knowledgeable of their turtles’ histories.
 If someone is trying to sell you hatchlings less than four inches long, you should not purchase from them.
 The sale of turtles less than four inches is illegal in the U.S.

 If you are struggling to find a breeder, consider adopting a Red-Eared Slider from a rescue or facility that collects invasives.